danny-baker/deploy-beast-datascience-vm/README.md

 For the Python JHub users, you might be used to running JHub from your local machine (and being constrained by crappy laptop hardware) or from Google Colab (with limited ram and storage and annoying timeouts).
 THIS VM IS YOUR OWN PRIVATE JHUB SERVER, with all the horsepower you are willing to pay for.
 Need 500GB Ram and 64 cores for 3 hours?
 Just deploy the VM in seconds and get the job done like a pro.

-### Use this template when
+### Use this template when (Use Case)
 - You need raw horsepower to get the job done (e.g. 128GB+ RAM, 16+ cores)
 - You want total and exclusive control of your hardware (no managed services etc)
-- Your local machine or any of the Colab cloud notebook environments are simply not up to the task
+- Your local machine or any of the cloud notebook environments are simply not up to the task
-- You want to say: "just call me bad ass..."

 ### Why virtual machines?
 - Scalability and choice: access hundreds of cores, thousands of GBs of RAM and massive storage.
 - Pay for just what you use (billed per second)
-- Insane internet speeds (I've clocked 1,540 MBit/second download speed with a typical 4 core VM)
+- Insane internet speeds (I've clocked 1,800 MBit/second download speed with a typical 4 core VM)

 ### Alternatives to a dedicated virtual machine for data science
 - Your local hardware